-Web Appendix to "Shocks and Crashes."
-(PDF file)
+Appendix to "Shocks and Crashes."
+(PDF file).

-Technical appendix to "Elasticities of Substitution in Real Business Cycle Models with Home Production."
+Appendix to "Elasticities of Substitution in Real Business Cycle Models with Home Production."
 (PDF file).

-Technical appendix to "Monetary Policy Transmission Through the Consumption-Wealth Channel."
+Appendix to "Monetary Policy Transmission Through the Consumption-Wealth Channel."
 (PDF file).

-- Appendix to "Expected Returns and Expected Dividend Growth."
+Appendix to "Expected Returns and Expected Dividend Growth."
 (PDF file).

-Numerical appendix to "The Declining Equity Premium: What Role Does Macroeconomic Risk Play?"
+Appendix to "The Declining Equity Premium: What Role Does Macroeconomic Risk Play?"
 (PDF file).

-- The elasticities reported in Table 2 of "The Macroeconomic Effects of Government Debt in a Stochastic Growth Model" are elasticities with respect to log government debt at time t+1, rather than elasticities with respect to the innovation to log debt, as stated in the text.
+The elasticities reported in Table 2 of "The Macroeconomic Effects of Government Debt in a Stochastic Growth Model" are elasticities with respect to log government debt at time t+1, rather than elasticities with respect to the innovation to log debt, as stated in the text.
 Thus, Table 2 traces out the effects of a persistent increase in debt (the innovation plus all the subsequent changes in debt) rather than the effects of just the one-time innovation.

-- JPE paper "Resurrecting the CCAPM" has typographical errors in some tables.
+JPE paper "Resurrecting the CCAPM" has typographical errors in some tables.
 Click here for tables with the correct numbers.

-- NBER Macro Annual paper "Shocks and Crashes" has typographical error in Table 2.
+NBER Macro Annual paper "Shocks and Crashes" has typographical error in Table 2.
 The coefficient on lagged labor income growth in the consumption growth equation should be 0.06, not 2.00.